 Prize winners and other entries may be printed in the journal ‘St Kilda Mail’, used right here on the club website or be selected for publication in the annual calendar or incorporated in other products for sale in the St Kilda Club shop.

 Please note, the competition is open to St Kilda Club members only

 How to enter

-Email 1, 2 or 3 high quality images or video clips to [email protected]
+Email 1, 2 or 3 high quality images or a video clip to [email protected].

 Send up to 3 35mm slides, photographic prints or digital images or a video clip on a CD to:

-– Include your name, address and contact number.
+– Include a completed Entry Form with your name, address and contact number, etc.

 – Select a category/ categories and your chosen title for each entry.

 – Enclose a self-addressed envelope, stamped with the correct postage value if you wish for your prints or CD to be returned.

 The deadline for submitting entries is no later than Friday 29th October 2021.